 - Minimum 2.7 GPA plus ACT score of 19 (Equivalent SAT of 900- Critical Reading & Math)

-The student’s diploma/ transcript must reflect a distribution of college preparatory courses, such as those required in the core elements of the Tennessee High School Diploma, displayed below:
+The student’s diploma/ transcript must reflect a distribution of college preparatory courses.
+A sample of suggested courses and units are displayed below:

 |Algebra (Algebra I and Algebra II)||2|

 |Geometry or higher||1|

 |United States History||1|

 |Single Foreign Language||2|